paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-004-tariff-act-of-1930.md

 [Proc.
 No. 6821, Sept.
 12, 1995, 60 F.R.
 47663, effective Sept.
 13, 1995, established tariff-rate quotas on certain tobacco.]

 #### Effective Date of 1993 Amendment
 Amendment by section 203(b)(3) of Pub.
 L. 103–182 applicable (1) with respect to exports from the United States to Canada on Jan.
 1, 1996, if Canada is a NAFTA country on that date and after such date for so long as Canada continues to be a NAFTA country and (2) with respect to exports from the United States to Mexico on Jan.
 1, 2001, if Mexico is a NAFTA country on that date and after such date for so long as Mexico continues to be a NAFTA country, see section 213(c) of Pub.
-L. 103–182, set out as an Effective Date note under [section 3331 of this title](./chapter-021-north-american-free-trade.md#section-3331).
+L. 103–182, formerly set out as an Effective Date note under former [section 3331 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3331&num=0&edition=prelim).

 Amendment by section 203(c) of Pub.
 L. 103–182 effective on the date the North American Free Trade Agreement enters into force with respect to the United States [Jan.
 1, 1994], see section 213(b) of Pub.
-L. 103–182, set out as an Effective Date note under [section 3331 of this title](./chapter-021-north-american-free-trade.md#section-3331).
+L. 103–182, formerly set out as an Effective Date note under former [section 3331 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3331&num=0&edition=prelim).

 Pub.
 L. 103–182, title VI, § 632(b), Dec.
 8, 1993, 107 Stat.
-2197, provided that: “Notwithstanding section 514 of the Tariff Act of 1930 ([19 U.S.C.
-1514](./chapter-004-tariff-act-of-1930.md#section-1514)) or any other provision of law, the amendment made by paragraph (6) of subsection (a) [amending this section] shall apply to— “(1) claims filed or liquidated on or after January 1, 1988, and “(2) claims that are unliquidated, under protest, or in litigation on the date of the enactment of this Act [Dec.
-8, 1993].”
+2197, which related to the application of the amendment made by subsec. (a)(6) of Pub.
+L. 103–182 to various claims, was repealed by Pub.
+L. 116–113, title VI, § 601, Jan.
+29, 2020, 134 Stat.
+78, effective on the date the USMCA entered into force (July 1, 2020).

 #### Effective Date of 1990 Amendment
 Amendment by section 484A(a) of Pub.
 L. 101–382 applicable to claims filed or liquidated on or after Jan.
 1, 1988, and claims that are unliquidated, under protest, or in litigation on Aug.
 20, 1990, see section 484A(c) of Pub.
 L. 101–382, set out as a note under [section 1309 of this title](./chapter-004-tariff-act-of-1930.md#section-1309).